AlphaBetaCourseraDelta/RepData_PeerAssessment1/PA1_template.md

 ## Synopsis
 This is an analysis of data collected from someone who walked a lot.
-Using a personal fitness device such as a Fitbit or Fuelband or Jawbone.
-The number of steps that they took was recorded at 5 minute intervals, during October and November 2012.
+Using a personal fitness device such as a Fitbit or Fuelband or Jawbone, the number of steps that they took was recorded at 5 minute intervals during October and November 2012.
 A zipped copy of the data can be found [here](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip).
 We know that there are three columns: steps, date, and interval, showing the number of steps, the day the measurement was taken, and the time interval the measurement was taken.

 ## Loading and preprocessing the data
 First, I'm adding the libraries needed to process the data.